Hockeyfan360/Capatchafy/README.md

 ---

 ### Compiling
 Capatchafy makes use of Maven, so it should compile automatically.
+If you are using Intellij or Eclipse, you might need to run 'mvn package' in the command line to build the project.
+Netbeans does this for you.
 You shouldn't need to add any dependencies or make edits to the POM.
 However, you MUST use the jar labeled Capatchafy-jar-with-dependencies.
 If you don't, you will get NoClassDefFound errors.
 If you have any problems, open an issue.

 ### License
 Capatchafy is licensed under the GNU General Public License v3.0.
 You can find a copy of it in the License.txt file.